Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson5/README.md

 ## Reference Types & ARC

-With reference types its a different story.
+With **reference types** its a different story. 😰

-Passing around an instance of a *reference type* (class, closure) or storing it as a property does not copy it — it creates an additional reference to the same instance.
+Passing around an instance of a **reference type** (class, closure) or storing it as a property does not copy it — it creates an additional reference to the same instance.

 In other words, you are creating an additional reference to the same memory location on the heap.